 Carolyn Britton wrote about her recent experience of having radiotherapy to treat Ledderhose Disease at our centre in Southampton.
 Read her story here:

 When Carolyn Britton from Bristol offered to write about her recent experience of having radiotherapy to treat Ledderhose Disease, we were very grateful for her contribution.
 We hope other sufferers will find her story useful:

 I’m Carolyn Britton, I’m 51 and I live and work in Bristol.

-I have suffered with Dupuytren’s Disease on my left hand for a number of years but after completing a half marathon power walk for charity some years ago I noticed I had developed several small lumps on the soft tissue in the middle of the soles of both feet.
-I went to see a consultant at hospital and was informed that this was Ledderhose Disease and was advised to use some insoles in my shoes and trainers until the lumps became unmanageable where upon I could have an operation to cut them out.
+I have suffered from Dupuytren’s Disease on my left hand for a number of years but after completing a half marathon power walk for charity some years ago I noticed I had developed several small lumps on the soft tissue in the middle of the soles of both feet.
+I went to see a consultant at the hospital and was informed that this was Ledderhose Disease and was advised to use some insoles in my shoes and trainers until the lumps became unmanageable whereupon I could have an operation to cut them out.

 Time went on and I continued to power walk and the lumps started to get larger and harder on both feet.
 I can only liken it to having small marbles in your shoes – all my shoes and even my trainers started to become uncomfortable to wear.
 Working out was painful and made my feet burn on the soles.
 I was reduced to putting memory foam insoles into flat shoes to get any kind of